Dental Implants in Orlando FL Area

 Dental Implant Procedure

-The process of receiving implants and attaching prosthetics will typically take six to eight months.
-Some patients may need to undergo two surgical procedures.
+The process of receiving implants and attaching prosthetics will typically take six to eight months and some patients may need to undergo two surgical procedures.
 During the first procedure, the implants are placed into the jawbone.
 The second procedure occurs after the site is healed, which varies from patient to patient.
 During this phase, the patient will typically wear temporary dentures and maintain a soft diet.

 Dental implants are changing the way people live.
-With them, many gum disease patients are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
+With these implants, gum disease patients are rediscovering the comfort and confidence to eat, speak, laugh and enjoy life.
 Dr. Sevor uses the latest technology and offers high quality dental implants at two convenient locations, serving the whole Orlando FL area.

 Dr. Sevor and his staff would be happy to discuss dental implants with you.
-Please call 407-647-2295 to arrange for a private consultation at our Winter Park office, or 407-388-0800 for our Winter Springs office.
+Please call 407-647-2295 to arrange for a private consultation at our Winter Park office.